tschettervictor/bsd-apps/photoprism/README.md

 ```

 ## Notes
-  - your CPU must supports AVX2 to run photoprism
+  - your CPU must support AVX2 to run photoprism

 ## Variables
 These are the variables that are available to change along with their defaults and a description of what they do.